pingcap/talent-plan/rust/projects/project-3/project.md

 ## Part 2: Logging

 Production server applications tend to have robust and configurable logging.
-So now we're going to add logging to `kvs-client`, and as we continue will look for useful information to log.
+So now we're going to add logging to `kvs-server`, and as we continue will look for useful information to log.
 During development it is common to use logging at the `debug!` and `trace!` levels for "println debugging".